JoshOrndorff/recipes/src/testing/mock.md

 }
 ```

-A naive test to verify that the overflow throws the correct error message,
+The test below verifies that the expected error is thrown for a specific case of overflow.

 ```rust
 #[test]